Chikara Tanaka

-Chikara Tanaka (田中力, たなか ちから, Tanaka Chikara) is a Japanese high school basketball player who attends Veritas National Prep School in Santa Fe Springs, California.
+Chikara Tanaka (田中力, たなか ちから, Tanaka Chikara) is a Japanese basketball player for Yokohama B-Corsairs.
 He previously attended IMG Academy in Bradenton, Florida.

 Early life and career

 Tanaka was born in Aomori Prefecture to an American father and a Japanese mother.
 He briefly lived in Hawaiʻi as a child and was raised in Yokohama, Japan.
 Tanaka grew up skateboarding but was encouraged by his friends to play basketball due to his height.

 High school career

 Tanaka attended Sakamoto Junior High School in Yokosuka and played for the youth team of the Yokohama B-Corsairs.
 In 2017, he led his team to second place at the B.League Under-15 Championship.

 In 2018, Tanaka began attending IMG Academy in Bradenton, Florida, joining one of the best high school teams in the United States.

 In February 2019, he participated in the Basketball Without Borders Global Camp during 2019 NBA All-Star Weekend in Charlotte, North Carolina.

 In 2020, Tanaka left IMG due to mental health issues off court and transferred to Kahuku High School in Kahuku, Hawaiʻi.
 After the season was canceled due to the COVID-19 pandemic, he traveled to Utah where he attended the All-Academic Basketball camp and received an offer from the University of Utah.
 However, Tanaka lost his roster spot due to the extension given by the NCAA Division I Council to all players for the pandemic-altered season.

 In 2021, he transferred to Veritas National Prep School in Santa Fe Springs, California, where he continued his post-graduate.